DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: DSLean

 \subsubsection{Parsing}

 External syntax is parsed using Lean's native parser \cite{lean4}, a Pratt parser \cite{prattParser} with additional dynamic information in the style of Swierstra and Duponcheel's combinator parsers \cite{combinatorParsers}.
-It is designed with extensibility in mind, and thus is suitable for processing a wide variety of reasonably-designed external grammars.
+We chose to use it due to its efficient implementation, its robustness as already demonstrated by the above literature, and the fact that it was designed with extensibility in mind, making it suitable for processing a wide variety of reasonably-designed external grammars.

 The external syntax portion of each user-specified equivalence is transformed into a single \textit{production rule}; string literals and free variables in the specification correspond to terminal and nonterminal symbols respectively.
-A single syntax category is used for each DSL, as we count on the elaboration stage described below to prevent ill-typed statements.
-For binary operations and production rules with more than one nonterminal in a row, the first symbol is given higher precedence to avoid potential interference with highly generic rules such as function application.
-This causes operations to be left-associative by default: we believe this is a reasonable assumption to make, as many of Lean's standard mathematical operations are left-associative.
+For binary operations and production rules with more than one nonterminal in a row (for example, a pattern such as \lstinline{"gcd" a b}), the first symbol is given higher precedence to avoid potential interference with highly generic rules such as function application: we do not wish for \lstinline{"gcd" a b} to be interpreted as ``\texttt{gcd} of the function \lstinline{a} applied to \lstinline{b}".
+This causes operations to be left-associative by default: we believe this is reasonable, as many of Lean's standard mathematical operations are left-associative.
 Users may modify the associativity of a production rule with the \texttt{+rightAssociative} flag, or manually modify the precedence with the \texttt{precedence := ...} option.

 Lean's parser implements optimized parsing of numerals via a separate parser category: we retain this behavior for performance and convenience, as we believe requiring the inductive specification of the definition of base-10 numerals in every DSL imposes an unnecessary burden on the user.
-We also use Lean's identifier parser at maximum precedence to parse bound variables.
+We also use Lean's identifier parser at maximum precedence to parse free variables.